Frequently Asked Questions

 How did you get started making pottery?

 I started making pottery at Brookline High School in Boston.
 We had a big ceramics studio in my high school and I loved how spacious and quiet it was.
-Hat studio was a place that I could think I could just be.
-I had a bit of a knack for throwing, and to be good at anything in high school is pretty lucky – so I was drawn to the studio because I stood out a bit, and I had a place to go.
-Y high school teacher, Mr. Lane let me work in the studio outside of class, and that made me feel pretty special.
-I bought my potters wheel when I was a junior in high school, and I named it after him.
+That studio was a place where I could think and just be.
+I had a bit of a knack for throwing–to be good at anything in high school is pretty lucky! – so I was drawn to the studio because I stood out a bit.
+It gave me a place to go.
+My high school teacher, Mr. Lane, let me work in the studio outside of class, and that made me feel pretty special.
+I bought my pottery wheel when I was a junior in high school and I named it after him.

-I try and stay open minded at look at everything.
-Generally I am more interested in looking at three-dimensional objects than painting.
-I am seduced by high quality craftsmanship and beauty; though think works where this is not important is of great value to me educationally.
+I try to stay open minded and look at everything.
+Generally I am more interested in looking at three-dimensional objects than paintings.
+I am seduced by high quality craftsmanship and beauty– though works where this is not important are of great educational value to me.
 I grew up in New England so have a bit of an “old European” aesthetic.
 I love the period rooms in museums, cases of old tools or medieval church doors.
-I like things that look difficult to do, and often has a little narrative in my head about what one would do with that object.
+I like things that look difficult to do, and often have a little narrative in my head about what one would do with that object.
 I also enjoy reading prose and always hope that the general sophistication of a well-written word will rub off on my pots in some way.

-There are many Contemporary Ceramic Artist that have influenced me, for different reasons – maybe I am interested in how their work looks, or is used, maybe their ideas knock me off my feet, maybe I am interested in how their work changes, how they touch clay, how they have put their lives together, how they have influenced artist, the important place they hold in the field – or honestly, maybe just because of who they are.
-It is a great shortcoming of mine that I am not as familiar with contemporary ceramics artists outside of North America.
+There are many Contemporary Ceramic Artists that have influenced me–for different reasons.
+Maybe I am interested in how their work looks, or is used; maybe their ideas knock me off my feet; maybe I am interested in how their work changes; how they touch clay; how they have put their lives together; how they have influenced artists; the important place they hold in the field… or honestly, maybe just because of who they are.
+It is a great shortcoming of mine that I am not as familiar with contemporary ceramic artists outside of North America.

 This is a crazy all over the place short recounting of a very long list: Betty Woodman, Mark Pharris, Alec Karros, Walter Ostrom, Linda Sikora, Matt Metz, John Gill, Andrea Gill, Liz Quackenbush, Linda Arbuckle, Scott Chamberlain, Jeanne Quinn, Bill Daley, Bill Perry, Karen Karnes, Josh DeWeese, Justin Novak, Bruce Cochrane, Ayumi Horie, Andy Brayman, Steve Godfrey, Paul Katoula, Neil Forrest, Scott Goldberg, Michael Kline, Aysha Petz, Jae Won Lee, Cris Staley, Tony Marsh, Peter Beasecker, Akio Takamorie, Joan Bruneau, Doug Jeck, Gail Kendell, Paul Mathieu, Martina Lantin, AnnaBeth Rosen, Roberto Lugo, Sandy Simon, Robert Brady, Kurt Weiser, Robert Turner, Ovidio Giberga, Tony Hepburn, Xavier Toubes, Michael Simon, Margaret Bohls, Linda Christianson, to name a few…